mikyrenato/3rd_Project_Quiz_Game/README.md

 ## UX Experience

-- The player can choose his ame or nickname.
+- The player can choose his name or nickname.
 - The player can see the first question and options.
 - The player can see if his chocie was good or wrong.
 - Validation allows the Player multiple attempts of getting inputs right.